JiwoonKim/JUNEKIM.dev/content/front-end/frontend4.md

 ### CORS (Cross-origin resource sharing)
 - a mechanism that allows restricted resources (ex. fonts) on a web page to be requested from another domain outside the domain from which resource originated
+- at default, browsers restrict cross-origin HTTP requests initialed from within scripts (ex.
+XMLHttpRequest and Fetch API follow same-origin policy) for security reasons
+- CORS uses additional HTTP headers (a.k.a. __cross-origin HTTP request__ in form of OPTION method) to let a web application have permission to access resource from different origin (domain, protocol, and port)
+    - ex. web application served on http://domain-a.com uses XMLHttpRequest to make request for http://api.domain-b.com/data.json

 ### Web Sockets
 - a protocol providing full-duplex communication channels over a single TCP connection.
+- XMLHttpRequest을 여러번 하는 번거로움과 비효율성을 보완하기 위해 고안됨.